Fission of relativistic nuclei with fragment excitation and reorientation

-We consider the electromagnetic excitation of the isovector giant dipole (IVGDR), isoscalar giant quadrupole (ISGQR) and isovector giant quadrupole (IVGQR) resonances and the double giant dipole resonance (DGDR), with main decay channels leading to the emission of neutrons, but also as fission fragments.
-The dynamical relativistic effects of the nucleus-nucleus interaction mimics the Lorentz transformations of the electromagnetic field \cite{BertulaniPRL94.072701}.
-The main contribution to nuclear excitation arises from the excitation of the ISGQR with a matrix element calculated as \cite{SATCHLER1987215}
+It suffices to consider the excitation of the isovector giant dipole (IVGDR), isoscalar giant quadrupole (ISGQR) and isovector giant quadrupole (IVGQR) resonances and the double giant dipole resonance (DGDR), with main decay channels leading to the emission of neutrons and fission fragments.
+Later we will discuss the role of rotational states.
+Inclusion of relativistic effects in the nucleus-nucleus dynamics follows Ref. \cite{BertulaniPRL94.072701}.
+The main contribution to nuclear excitation arises from the excitation of the ISGQR with a matrix element \cite{SATCHLER1987215}

 where $\delta_{2}$ is the deformation length, $U(r)$ is the scalar Lorentz-boosted nucleus-nucleus potential \cite{BertulaniPRL94.072701}.
+The cross sections for the projectile in the final state $\left|\alpha \right>$ are obtained by integration over impact parameters.

-At smaller impact parameters nucleons are removed from the projectiles through binary nucleon-nucleon collisions, calculated using the abrasion-ablation model \cite{HufnerPRC12.1888}.
-The cross section to produce a primary fragment with charge and neutron number $(Z_{F},N_{F})$ from a projectile with charge and neutron number $(Z_{P},N_{P})$ is
+At large impact parameters only EM excitation occurs, while at ``grazing" impact parameters ($b\sim R_p +R_T$), both EM and nuclear excitation are possible.
+Below grazing impact parameters, much stronger reactions occur where nucleons can be removed (abrasion) due to binary nucleon-nucleon collisions.
+In the Glauber model \cite{HufnerPRC12.1888}, the production cross section of a primary fragment with charge and neutron number $(Z_{F},N_{F})$ for a projectile nucleus with charge and neutron number $(Z_{P},N_{P})$ is

-where the binomial coefficients take into account all possible ways that $Z(N)_{F}$ nucleons can be removed from the $Z(N)_{P}$ initial nucleons. $P_p$ ($P_n$) are the survival probabilities of a single proton (neutron) in the projectile.
-Factors containing $(1-P)$ account for the removal probability of nucleons. $P_p$ is given by
+where the binomial coefficients account for all possible ways that $Z_{F}$ protons can be removed from the $Z_{P}$ initial protons of the projectile.
+A similar counting is made for the neutrons. $P_p$ ($P_n$) are the probabilities for the survival of a single proton (neutron) of the projectile and the factors containing $(1-P)$ account for the removal probability of the other protons (neutrons).
+The probability $P_p$ is

-where nucleon numbers of the target are denoted by $(Z_{T},N_{T})$, and $\rho_{p(n)}$ are nucleon densities of projectile and target normalized to unity. $\sigma_{np(pp)}$ are neutron-proton (proton-proton without Coulomb) total cross sections from a fit to experimental data.
+where the charge and neutron number of the target is denoted by $(Z_{T},N_{T})$, and $\rho_p$ ($\rho_n$) is the proton (neutron) density of projectile and target, normalized to unity. $\sigma_{np}$ and $\sigma_{pp}$ are the neutron-proton and proton-proton (without Coulomb) total cross sections, taken from a fit to the experimental data \cite{BertulaniConti10}.
 A similar expression is used for $P_{n}$ with the reversed roles of the neutron and proton quantities.
-The single-particle densities are generated by using a deformed Woods-Saxon model for the projectile nucleons assuming that mean-field rearrangements do not have time to occur until long after the abrasion stage.
+Neutron and proton single-particle densities are obtained with a deformed Woods-Saxon potential assuming that mean-field rearrangements do not have time to occur until long after the abrasion stage.